brsilvau/react-w-node/README.md

-# Project Name: ReactJS 18 with Node.js Express 4.18.2 Example
+# ReactJS 18 with Node.js Express 4.18.2 Example

 This is a basic example project demonstrating the integration of ReactJS 18 with Node.js using Express 4.18.2.
 The project showcases how to set up and run a simple React frontend with a Node.js backend.